rocco/grunt-mustache-hogan-html/README.md

 Type: `Object`
 Default value: {}

 Contains global data.
-Same keys will be overwritten by page-specific values from `.json` files.
+Keys can be overwritten with values from `globals.json` and page-specific values from `pages/*.json` files.

 ## Test